 - The important features of scope management are that it helps in avoiding the challenges that a project might face when provided with increasing scope and a never-ending requirement list.
 As the project is executed, the project scope filters out the essential and feasible aspects of the project and controls all the aspects mentioned in the project scope.
 Additionally, scope management establishes a control mechanism to address factors that may result in changes during the project lifecycle.

 - It is highly impossible to estimate the time and cost required for the project without adequately defining the project scope.
-Due to lack of communication, the project scope can change drastically, which will, in turn, affect the cost and cause variations in the schedule of the project, causing losses.
+Due to a lack of communication, the project scope can change drastically, which will, in turn, affect the cost and cause variations in the schedule of the project, causing losses.

 The implementation of scope management in a project is considered essential and is never a difficult task; however, it requires effort, time, and patience.
 Only with the help of scope management, a project manager can define, control and ensure that the project deliverables are met, without any issues/risks occurring during the project lifecycle and that the stakeholders are satisfied with the investments that they have made.
 Learn about more such eventful skills and practices with PMP certification training, and master all the knowledge areas in Project Management.